outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - integrate changes from solution_automation_analysis.py claims to repo
     - integrate example.py & workflow logic
     - integrate rules from diagrams to relevant documents
-  - merge definitions into docs/tasks/implementation/constants/definitions.json
+  - organize interface analysis definitions
+  - add functions from workflows & analysis (to do list, questions answered, problems solved, interface definition & functions) as files in functions/ folder
+    - resolve duplicates
+    - organize into primary core functions & list sample parameters (like objects to identify for the identify function)
+  - translate interface query logic into interface language (combination of core functions (find/build) & other core components)

+## examples to make

   - finish dilemma example formats
   - make query examples for use cases like:
     - lack of information stored (match problem of type 'information lack' with interface query 'check pattern interface for similar patterns')
     - query problem breakdown & integration diagram
     - calculating various different problem breakdown strategies first before executing normal query-building logic for each
-  - organize each interface analysis definitions/logic/questions answered/problems solved/examples
-  - document limitations of interfaces & how to derive them
-  - clarify/resolve terms
-    - resolve terms that can be conflated:
-      - replace:
-        - shape/structure
-      - rule/test/metric/limit/threshold/boundary/state change/phase shift
-      - intent/priority/motivation/incentive
-      - method/function/rule/pattern (pattern is a sequence of specific objects)
-      - path/route/trajectory/traversal/order/list/sequence
-      - object/entity/item
-      - type/class/category/group/subset
-      - closed/isolated/independence/unique/orthogonal
-      - model/perspective/filter
-      - standard/interface/index/symmetry
-      - dimension/variable/axis
-      - space/system/context
-    - update links
-    - perspective/filter/standard/index & relationship to variables/operations on the interface
-    - filter vs. rule is a similar question to attribute vs. rule - sometimes one format is better based on the info you have, sometimes its worth it to transform the format
-    - translate interface query logic into interface language (combination of core functions (find/build) & other core components)

-## examples to make
   - give interface math examples, like standardization of all distinct components into their own interfaces, rather than within a system context
       - rather than framing the behavior of objects in a system, you can:
         - remove the assumption of the system limits forcing interactions